M. Walker Photographs | mwalkerphoto[.com]

 Matthew Walker is a photographer and educator based in Rochester, NY.
 For over a decade Matt has been cultivating an interdisciplinary professional practice in the arts and humanities.
 Through his studio, M. Walker Photographs, Matt engages the visual nature of change and memory in many forms and particularly as related to the gaps that manifest with the elapse of time.
 Matt explores the relationship between past and present with the production and exhibition of original photographic works that engage a diverse set of subjects and resources seeking to reconcile place with time.

-Matt's experience within higher education includes several years on the faculty of Visual Studies Workshop teaching in the M.F.A.
-Visual Studies program, and more than a decade as a lecturer leading courses in history, methodology, and perspectives at a diverse set of regional institutions of higher learning.
-Most recently, Matt has been teaching photography at Ithaca College in the Department of Media Arts, Sciences, and Studies.
+Matt's experience within higher education includes several years on the faculty of Visual Studies Workshop teaching in the MFA Visual Studies program, and more than a decade as a lecturer leading courses in history, methodology, and perspectives at a diverse set of regional institutions of higher learning.
+Recent faculty appointments include teaching photography at Ithaca College for the Department of Media Arts, Sciences, and Studies.

 Libraries & Collections